Trumaine Johnson (cornerback)

-Trumaine Monte Johnson (born January 1, 1990) is a former American football cornerback.
-He played college football at University of Montana, and was drafted by the St. Louis Rams in the third round of the 2012 NFL Draft.
+Trumaine Monte Johnson (born January 1, 1990) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Montana Grizzlies, and was selected by the St. Louis Rams in the third round of the 2012 NFL draft.

-High school career
+Early life

 A native of Stockton, California, Johnson attended Edison High School, where he played football and was an unranked wide receiver prospect.